netmod-wg/schedule-yang/draft-ma-opsawg-schedule-yang.md

 ~~~~
 {: #ical-grp-tree title="iCalendar Recurrence Grouping Tree Structure"}

-   An array of the "bysecond" (or "byminut", "byhour") specifies a list of
+   An array of the "bysecond" (or "byminute", "byhour") specifies a list of
    seconds within a minute (or minutes within an hour, hours of the day).

    The parameter "byday" specifies a list of days of the week, with an optional